MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ### Remove a tree level

-1. First, publish changes that you have made to work items before you remove a tree level.
+1. First, publish changes that you've made to work items before you remove a tree level.
 Removing a tree level requires a refresh, which overwrites data in the work item list.
 You'll lose any data you haven't published.

-2. Next, remove any content entered under the tree-level **Title** *number* column you want to remove&mdash;the highest numbered column&mdash;.
-This should be the highest numbered column in the tree.
+2. Next, delete any content under the tree-level **Title** *number* column you want to remove&mdash;the highest numbered column&mdash;.
+This column should be the highest numbered column in the tree.

 3. **Refresh** your worksheet.
 The column containing empty values for the Title is removed.